Purely Agent-Driven Black-Box Optimization for Biological Design: Introduction

-To this end, we propose \ourmethodfullname{}, a framework where LLMs pretrained on chemistry and biology literature drive the entire optimization loop.
+We propose \ourmethodfullname{}, a framework where LLMs pretrained on chemistry and biology literature drive the entire optimization loop.
 Unlike methods that embed LLMs within BO or evolutionary scaffolds, \ourmethod{} coordinates multiple LLM agents with distinct roles to explore the design space.
-The \textit{Planner Agent} synthesizes high-level search strategies from experimental history, the \textit{Worker Agents} execute these strategies, and the \textit{Explorer Agent} proposes diverse global hypotheses.
-This factorization is highly generic: the system is agnostic \textit{a priori} about how to construct new candidates—there is no acquisition or fitness function, and all construction strategies are proposed by an LLM.
-This hierarchy enables online revision of the search strategy, a capability that is difficult to express in LLM-enhanced BO/EA pipelines.
+Namely, the \textit{Planner Agent} synthesizes high-level search strategies from experimental history, the \textit{Worker Agents} execute these strategies, and the \textit{Explorer Agent} proposes diverse global hypotheses.
+This division of labor is general: the system is agnostic \textit{a priori} about how to construct new candidates---no need for acquisition or fitness functions, and all construction strategies are proposed by an LLM.
+Furthermore, this hierarchy allows for revising the search strategy online, a capability that is difficult to express in LLM-enhanced BO/EA pipelines.

-\ourmethod{} incorporates scientific knowledge throughout optimization in two complementary ways.
-First, its foundation models are pretrained on chemistry and biology literature, yielding representations that encode relationships and heuristics beyond what structure-only optimization can provide.
+Scientific knowledge is incorporated into \ourmethod{} in two complementary ways.
+First, the underlying models are pretrained on chemistry and biology literature, yielding representations that encode relationships and heuristics beyond what structure-only optimization can provide.
 Second, the agentic framework supports external tools such as retrieval-augmented literature search \citep{lewis2020retrieval}, enabling targeted access to domain knowledge on demand. \ourmethod{} also seamlessly incorporates semantic task descriptions and complex constraints via natural language interactions with the LLM.

 Our contributions are summarized as follows: \begin{enumerate}[itemsep=0ex,leftmargin=3ex,label=$\bullet$]